apache/nuttx/configs/freedom-k64f/README.txt

     yet work.
 The basic problem seems to be that it does not sense the presence of the SD card on PTE6.
 No interrupts are generated when the SD card is inserted or removed.
-You might want to disable SDHC and MMC/SD if you are using
+You might want to disable SDHC and MMC/SD if you are using this configuration.

-    this configuration.
+    The nsh configuration now builds successfully with USB device enabled.
+    USB device, however, has not yet been tested.
+I have not yet looked into 48MHz clocking requirements.